 - Life and employment skills, techniques for stress management, education in sexual harassment and basic nutrition.

 CJTP helps graduates obtain and keep meaningful jobs with over 60 employers in the Triangle, including these restaurants.
 Over 70% of CJTP graduates are employed 18 months after graduation.
 Some graduates are also hired by our not-for-profit catering service, Catering with a Cause, to learn more catering-specific skills before beginning a career in the food industry.

 IFFS also offers Continuing Education Certificates for graduates of the CJTP program.
 The multi-session trainings focus on a single topic and allow for more skill-sharpening in a specific area, such as Line Cooking, Baking/Cake Decorating, Breakfast Cookery, Buffet/Platter Presentation, Deli, and Butchery.

-The next class session will start October 3rd.
+The next class session will start January 3rd.
 The first step is to attend an information session.
-The schedule for Fall information sessions can be found here.
+Please check back in November for a list of dates and times.

 Note: The application process may take up to 3 weeks.
 Please do not wait until the last minute to start the process as classes fill up quickly.
 If you have any questions, please contact Bevin Sekora at Bevin@FoodShuttle.org or 919-256-3880.

 Janet Hubbard, CJTP class of 2004, has been working with Centerplate at the Raleigh Convention Center for the last 5 years, and before that, the State Legislature for 4 years.
 She has always loved food and cooking, but says she learned people skills and reliability through CJTP–qualities that employers look for.
 One day she hopes to own 3 different restaurants, and then own a Bed & Breakfast in retirement.